**Registration is now open!

 How much time will I need to spend?

-The course is structured to be completed at your own pace over a two-week period.
-You will be spending approximately 8 hours of time per week on content.
-Should you need more time, the learning environment may be available for 30 days to complete the course.
+The course is structured to be completed at your own pace within a two-week period.
+You will be spending approximately 8 - 10 hours of time per week on content.
+You will have access to the learning environment for 30 days in order to refer back to course material.
+After 30 days, the course will be closed.

 Do I have to be online at a certain time of day?